 Aspasiya, it seemed, had renounced her right to the house and land of her parents and simply given them to her daughter’s husband.
-Then again, as Ikis often reminded me, Greece was a traditional society.
-And in the past, it must have been far more traditional.
+Then again, as Ikis reminded me, Greece was a traditional society and in the past, it must have been far more traditional.

 ‘What price tradition?’
 I thought to myself.